 Africa’s bush bumps the Kalahari Desert

-An ascending piercing call and suddenly the red-crested korhaan shoots straight-up into the air like a shuttle.
-And just as suddenly he tumbles back down towards the ground, as though being shot, before gently gliding to land.
-It is his way of advertising undisputed control over his territory and to attract his lady love.
-It’s rather impressive to spectate, and as we all know positive first impressions are powerful!
+An ascending piercing call, and suddenly the red-crested korhaan shoots straight-up like a shuttle.
+And, just as suddenly, he tumbles back down towards the ground, as though his been shot.
+And, then gently gliding to land.
+It is his way of advertising undisputed control over his territory, and to attract his love.
+It’s rather impressive to spectate, and as we know, positive first impressions are powerful!

-This was my first encounter in Madikwe, the unpredictable game reserve lying in the North West Province of South Africa.
-Unlike any other game reserve Stephanie Kulak, Assistant Head-ranger at Madikwe Safari Lodge enlightens me, “Madikwe is home to the Big 5 but at the same time is a malaria-free area, and lies in a transition zone where bushveld meets desert, with ever changing geological progressions which will ensure its continuous and capricious nature into the future”.
+This was my first encounter in Madikwe, an unpredictable game reserve lying in the north west province of South Africa.
+It is unlike any other game reserve I have been to!
+Stephanie Kulak, assistant head-ranger at Madikwe Safari Lodge enlightens me, “Madikwe is home to the Big 5, is a malaria-free area, and lies in a transition zone where bushveld meets desert.
+As a result it sweeps with ever changing geological progressions which will ensure its continuous and capricious nature into the future”.

 Wild dogs are considered a highly endangered species and are currently the scarcest carnivore in South Africa.
-Madikwe Game Reserve is one of the few places with a viable and flourishing population where the collection pack has quite a history including highlights, heartbreak and loss.
-Bonds between pack members are continually reinforced at ‘greeting ceremonies’ and unlike other wild animals are seldom seen fighting amongst themselves.
-A close knit society and sociable team spirit is reflected in their efficiency to hunt in packs.
-Energetic animals by nature with an enormous home range; they can easily cover thirty-five kilometres per day and enjoy a stamina that tires out most prey.
+But, Madikwe Game Reserve is one of the few places with a viable and flourishing population where the collection pack has quite a history including highlights, heartbreak and loss.
+Bonds between pack members are continually reinforced at ‘greeting ceremonies’!
+And, unlike other wild animals they are seldom seen fighting amongst themselves.
+A close knit society, and sociable team spirit is reflected in their efficiency to hunt in packs.
+Also, energetic animals by nature with an enormous home range; they can easily cover thirty-fifty kilometres per day, and enjoy a stamina that tires out most prey.

 Contributing to this history was a great short-story teller, Herman Charles Bosman who taught in Madikwe near Abjaterskop gate.
 He wrote many of his best work here.
 Some of his finest literature being the imaginative, humorous and romantic tales of the Boer herdsman Oom Schalk Lourens.
 And driving through Madikwe Game Reserve one can easily imagine his Oom Schalk sitting under a kareeboom contemplating life.
 It is with this and the humble warmth of the Tswana people and by no means forgetting the call of the African fish eagle that one is welcomed to Madikwe Game Reserve.